Damans227/BlogV1/_posts/2021-03-13-Getting-started-with-docker-java.md

 <h2 id="Stop-a-container">5.6 Stop a container </h2>

-You can stope the newly created container by using method, `stopContainerCmd()`.
+You can stop the newly created container by using method, `stopContainerCmd()`.

 {% highlight java %}
 while(true) {